African Commission of Human and Peoples’ Rights v Kenya (the ‘Ogiek case’)

 On 27 and 28 November 2014, the African Court heard arguments from the African Commission legal team as well as two Ogiek witnesses, an expert witness, and an intervention by MRG on behalf of the original Complainants.
 MRG also supported 25 Ogiek to attend the hearing in person and supported a further 40 Ogiek to view the hearing live in Kenya via the live stream link.

-In the meantime, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
+Despite the case, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
 In May 2017, the Committee on the Elimination of All Forms of Racial Discrimination noted its concern in response to reports of ongoing forced evictions that were brought to the Committee’s attention.
 The Kenyan Government has also announced its plans for the Mau Forest Complex, which will soon become government land and its inhabitants relocated.
 MRG issued a firm statement at the March 2016 session of the United Nations Human Rights Council on this.